Traditions meet contemporary life in this fascinating New Zealand culture.

 To this day, people are captivated by the kapa haka – a Maori form of dance that dates back before the European arrival.
 The dance that springs to mind for visitors to New Zealand is the haka, as many will have seen the war dance carried out by the All Blacks rugby team before each match.

 The Haka, which uses vigorous body movements, pulling distorted faces and chanting, is not just used to signify war but is used to welcome visitors, honour achievement and to express identity.
+Find out more in The Maori Haka: Its Meaning & History.

 Compared to other song and dance types, the haka is an exception in contemporary kapa haka.
 The music is usually vocal and has a European-style harmony with accompanying acoustic instruments.
 Nonetheless, Maori language, and haka-styled facial expressions and body movements are incorporated.
+See kapa haka performed live at experiences like Tamaki Maori Village in Rotorua.

 Marae: the centre of Maori community life

-LEarn more about the Maori meeting grounds
+Learn more about the Maori meeting grounds

 A marae is a meeting ground consisting of a meeting house, kitchen, dining area, bathroom facilities and an open space.
-Meetings and ceremonies in accordance to traditional protocols will take place in a marae.
+Meetings and ceremonies in accordance with traditional protocols will take place in a marae.

 There are many opportunities to visit a marae when backpacking in New Zealand, some even facilitate visitors staying overnight.
 Before you visit a marae, make sure to learn all about the etiquette in our guide of what to do when visiting a marae.